TREASURIES-Prices edge higher on dovish ECB, U.S. jobs data eyed

 Analysts said the report would be crucial to the Federal Reserve's decision on whether to raise interest rates at the U.S. central bank's policy meeting later this month.

-"Most market participants are being pretty cautious ahead of tomorrow's number," said Neil Bouhan, government bond strategist at BMO Capital Markets in Chicago.
+"Activity is going to be a little restrained by the employment report tomorrow," said Kim Rupert, director of fixed income at Action Economics in San Francisco, in reference to Thursday's muted price activity in the U.S. Treasury market.

-Benchmark 10-year Treasury notes were last up 6/32 in price to yield 2.17 percent.
-U.S. 30-year Treasuries were last up 8/32 in price to yield 2.95 percent after briefly hitting a more than one-month high of 2.98 percent earlier in the session.
+Benchmark 10-year Treasury notes were last up 5/32 in price to yield 2.17 percent.
+U.S. 30-year Treasuries were last up 9/32 in price to yield 2.95 percent after hitting a more than one-month high of 2.97 percent late Wednesday.

 Two-year notes were last up 1/32 in price to yield 0.70 percent, from a yield of 0.72 percent late Wednesday.

-On Wall Street, the benchmark S&P 500 stock index was last down 0.15 percent.
-(Reporting by Sam Forgion; Editing by Dan Grebler)
+Demand for safe-haven U.S. Treasuries came even as riskier U.S. stocks advanced after the ECB's statements and U.S. economic data showing a strengthening economy.
+The benchmark S&P 500 stock index was up 0.72 percent.
+(Reporting by Sam Forgion Editing by W Simon)

 * Analysts- ECB bought less German debt than rules allow in April